paulhibbitts/test-docsify-open-pages-starter-kit/README.md

 You can also clone (i.e download) a copy of your repository to your computer and [run Docsify locally](https://docsify.js.org/#/quickstart) to preview your site.
 See the below video for details.

-🖼 Using your Docsify Page Content in Other Systems
+🖼 Using your Docsify Page Content with Other Systems
 ---

 The optional ‘standalone’ (all lowercase) URL parameter hides a site’s sidebar for seamlessly embedding Docsify page content within another platform such as Canvas LMS, Moodle, Microsoft Teams or being solely displayed in an existing or new Browser tab.